Stage 32 2-Part Class: How You Can Write, Direct & Distribute Your Short Film

 James Kicklighter is a multi-award winning writer/director whose work has been recognized by the world’s press, including The Hollywood Reporter, The Times of India, Film Courage and FilmInk Australia.

 His first feature film, Desires of the Heart, was released theatrically across India in November 2015.
-The film was an official selection of numerous festivals across the United States and around the world, including the Cannes Marché du Film and was the winner of Best Foreign Film at the Los Angeles Femme Film Festival.
+Kris Sharma (Val Lauren, Medal of Honor, Sal) leaves a budding romance with an artist (Alicia Minshew, “All My Children”) in Savannah for a marriage arranged by his parents in India.
+There, he discovers centuries old secrets that may determine the fate of his destiny.
+Shot in Savannah and Rajasthan, India, Desires was an official selection of numerous festivals across the United States and around the world, including the Cannes Marché du Film and was the winner of Best Foreign Film at the Los Angeles Femme Film Festival.

-He serves on the Advisory Board for the Department of Communication Arts at Georgia Southern University, his alma mater, where he was recently chosen out of over 30,000 living graduates to be listed on the inaugural “40 Under 40 Alumni” for “impact in business, leadership, community, educational and/or philanthropic endeavors.”
+He also serves on the Advisory Board for the Department of Communication Arts at Georgia Southern University, his alma mater.
+He was chosen out of over 30,000 living graduates to be listed on the inaugural Georgia Southern 40 Under 40 Alumni, selected for “impact in business, leadership, community, educational and/or philanthropic endeavors.”